knappandrea/andreaknapp/README.md

 Hi, I’m Andrea 👋

-IT Operations professional transitioning into IT Support and Systems Administration.
+Operations professional transitioning into IT Support and Systems Administration.

 🔧 Skills: